 "incomplete" means a payer started to checkout, but never finished

-"canceled" payment intents will result from "incomplete" checkouts that went unfinished for more than 12 hours
+"canceled" setup intents may result from "incomplete", recurring checkouts that went unfinished for more than 23 hours.

 Why has the checkout changed?